gagin/WaveExperiment/README.rst

 This study evaluated a novel **Network with WaveLayers** using the custom **WaveLayer** component.
 Experiments on MNIST and RSI prediction (vs MLP, LSTM, GRU baselines on a MacBook Air M2 CPU) led to two main conclusions:

 1. The custom **Network with WaveLayers, while functional, proved less parameter-efficient and computationally slower** than standard MLP baselines on both tasks.
 Its inherent periodic bias did not translate into a competitive advantage, even on oscillating RSI data.
 2. A key secondary finding was the **high effectiveness and efficiency of using a simple `sin` activation function within a standard MLP** for the RSI time-series task.
-This MLP+Sin configuration offered a superior balance of accuracy, parameter count, and speed compared to the Network with WaveLayers, LSTM, and standard ReLU MLPs for this specific problem.
+This MLP+Sin configuration offered a superior balance of accuracy, parameter count, and speed compared to the Network with WaveLayers, LSTM/GRU, and standard ReLU MLPs for this specific problem.

 The results suggest that the added complexity of the WaveLayer did not yield practical benefits over simpler, established methods, while also highlighting the potential of using periodic activation functions in standard networks for time-series modeling.